 - Authorized data access: Make sure that only authorized individuals have access to sensitive data.
 This can be done by implementing authentication measures such as two-factor authentication.

-By taking these precautions, your organizations can help to reduce the risks associated with shadow IT.
+By taking these precautions, your organizations can help to reduce the security risks associated with shadow IT.

 What is the importance of Shadow IT in Cyber security?

 Shadow IT has risen in prominence across Cybersecurity circles and in fact it may be part of the major components that will shape the future of cyber security.
 This is particularly fueled by the increasing number of businesses that are moving more and more of their operations to the cloud, creating room for their employees to look for complimentary solutions outside a company’s approved technologies.

 That's where Shadow IT comes in, an area that most organizations may treat as light but the same cannot be said of the consequences.
 It can complicate an organization's incident response efforts, as unauthorized applications may not be included in security monitoring and analysis.
 For these reasons, it is important for organizations to start treating Shadow IT as an important item that must be part of the comprehensive Cyber security measures within the organization’s security posture.

 Of course this is not to imply that Shadow IT is always malicious.
 In fact, much of it could be accidental or inadvertent.
 However, it must be treated as an important consideration when implementing Cybersecurity safety nets within organizations.